willpower057/RankMix/README.md

 # Get our patch features and model weights
-1. patch features of Camelyon16 dataset
+1. [ ] patch features of Camelyon16 dataset
-2. model weights of feature extractor for Camelyon16 To be updated
+2. [x] model weights of feature extractor for Camelyon16 in ./simclr/runs/mil_c16

+To be updated